cccccroge/bunny-markit/README.md

   - layers

 features:
-- create graphic on page
+- refine default box style
-- create hint when moving cursor
+- create when click (should stick on it)
 - arrow mode
 - mode switching
 - text mode